ajkluber/project_tools/docs/things_to_do.rst

     1. Storage of entire matrices for fij is not necessary because they are very sparse (only ~10 nonzero entries).
 Instead store just the indices and values of nonzero entries to file reading overhead.
+Or see #2.
     2. Is there a way to determine the noise in the f_ij calculation?
+For example, take the average f_ij over all the contacts for the mutated residue and/or for multiple cutoff radii.
+Possibly also use a fixed constant for all contacts so that users can avoid the MODELLER dependency.
     3. Is there

 2. ``FRET``